 We love a good 2-in-1 product: convertible backpacks, foundation concealers, laptop-tablets, and exfoliator cleansers, to name a few.
 You get more features and you save more in the process.
 That’s why I’m a big fan of 2-in-1 curling and flat irons.
-I’ve rounded up the 5 best flat iron for curling after scouring the web.
+I’ve rounded up top rated straighteners to find the best flat iron for curling hair.

 KIPOZI Hair Straightener, 2 in 1 Straightener and Curling Iron